ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

 liftIO :: IO a -> m a
 ```

-which just lifts a value from the IO Monad to another Monad.
+which just lifts a value from the IO Monad into another Monad.
 In the above example, _liftIO_ will lift a Unit value from the IO Monad (`putStrLn p`), into the ReaderT Person (WriterT String IO) Monad.

 The _process'_ function is implemented as: